jiminhsieh/jekyll-clean-dark/_posts/2017-10-4-Be-Careful-of-Working-With-JDBC.md

 ---
 layout: post
-title: "Be Careful of Working with JDBC"
+title: "Be Careful Of Working with JDBC"
 date: 2017-10-04
 tags:
     - java